hankypoo7/The-blooket-hacks/README.md

+ATTENTION: IMPORTANT
+In 24 hours this respository will be changed to private.
+If you want to still use theese hacks, make sure to bookmark this.

 THANK YOU GUYS SO MUCH WE FINNALLY HIT 12 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldnt be possible without you guys.  :)

 Go check out @Hankypoo7 and @Snowflake-Coder-H2o´s repo.